Farratto/WalkThisWay/README.md

 * v	<announcement text="Walk this Way v3.1.0 by Farratto." icon="WtW_icon" font="emotefont" />: FIXED: Standing up was cutting max speed by half, when it should be consuming half of max speed; crawl speed was also cutting max speed by half when it should be consuming an additional foot per foot consumed.
 Reordered Right-click menu.
 Minor performance improvements.
 * v	<announcement text="Walk this Way v3.1.0 by Farratto." icon="WtW_icon" font="emotefont" />: FIXED: Standing up was cutting max speed by half, when it should be consuming half of max speed; crawl speed was also cutting max speed by half when it should be consuming an additional foot per foot consumed.
 Reordered Right-click menu.
 Minor performance improvements.
+* v	<announcement text="Walk this Way v3.1.0 by Farratto." icon="WtW_icon" font="emotefont" />: FIXED: Standing up was cutting max speed by half, when it should be consuming half of max speed; crawl speed was also cutting max speed by half when it should be consuming an additional foot per foot consumed.
+Reordered Right-click menu.
+Minor performance improvements.
 * v3.1.0:
 * v3.0.11: FIXED: Dash sometimes doubling on client side.
 Throwing error when opening speed window from client side for the first time and SC not loaded.
 Rare errors when using speed syntax incorrectly.
 * v3.0.10: FIXED: exhaustion handling woudld sometimes throw an error.